 This is a tough one.
 There are a bunch of recipes online if you search for "toothpaste recipe," but I'm still using my Tom's of Maine toothpaste.
 It is one of the few things I still buy packaged in plastic.
 I have cavity-prone teeth, so I like having the fluoride.
 I haven't found a low-waste packaged fluoride based toothpaste since most natural toothpastes pride themselves on being fluoride-free (the safety of fluoride is a debate).
 This isn't perfect, but I give my used tubes to Fillgood to be recycled by Terracycle (look it up—you can send it to them directly or find a recycling bin for it in your area).

 Great, low waste packaging.
 It's available at Whole Foods and seems to have wide distribution at health stores.
-Another one I'd like to try is Dental Lace which sells refills of the spools.
-I haven't been able to find it locally yet.

 Jar lady daydreams